 Did you know that Dr. Alex and Dr. Michelle are both Sprig Certified?
 The prestigious award allows them to become clinical faculty members and national speakers for Sprig zirconia crowns.
 This certification also grants Dr. Alex and Dr. Michelle with the privilege to teach doctors on how they can use and place white crowns for kids!

 Zirconia crowns are tooth-colored, and are made out of a durable ceramic material that is very similar to natural enamel.
 They are a great option if your child needs a crown on a front or back tooth, since they will look and feel just like a natural part of your child’s smile.
-We are proud to be a premier provider of Sprig Crowns.

 Stainless steel crowns are commonly used to treat baby teeth.
 They are available in a variety of prefabricated sizes and shapes, and can be placed in your child’s mouth in just a single appointment, often with the minimally-invasive Hall Technique.